Genbox/FastData/Docs/Optimizations.md

 It will produce: `if (value.Length != 3) return false;`

 ### Length bitmap early exit
 FastData can also sometimes produce a bitmap of value lengths.
 It basically map lengths into a 64bit integer and check if the corresponding bit is set.
+For larger ranges, it can emit a multi-word bitset.
 Input: `stable softice sophisticated santa`

 It generates this early exit: `if ((4208UL & (1UL << (value.Length - 1))) == 0) return false;`